 - Credit is only awarded if there is an equivalent course in the curriculum.

-AP credit and/or advanced course placement is awarded for AP exam scores of 4 or 5. ap-equivalents
+AP credit and/or advanced course placement is awarded for AP exam scores of 4 or 5.
+AP Exam Equivalents (pdf)

-IB credit and/or advanced course placement is awarded for scores of 5 or better in Higher Level IB courses. ib-equivalents
+IB credit and/or advanced course placement is awarded for scores of 5 or better in Higher Level IB courses.
+IB Exam Equivalents (pdf)

 Swiss Maturité credit and/or advanced course placement is awarded for scores of 4 or better.

-College coursework completed while in high school will be considered for credit if the course(s) was offered by an accredited college or university, taught by a college professor, and the credits for the course(s) were not counted toward the student’s high school diploma and do not appear on the high school transcript.
-The course must also either be in a class made up of primarily college students or be delivered on, or in the case of distance or blended learning, from a college campus.
+College coursework completed while in high school will be considered for credit if the course(s) was offered by an accredited college or university, taught by a college professor at the institution of higher learning which can include online courses, and the credits for the course(s) were not counted toward the student’s high school diploma and do not appear on the high school transcript.

 Once students enroll at Babson (by the May 1 Candidate’s Reply Date) they must take all of their coursework on campus with limited exceptions such as: cross-enrollment programs or approved Babson Education Abroad programs.
 Students may take a maximum of 12 credits off campus (not including official cross-enrollment or approved education abroad programs).
 Students who wish to take courses in the summer between their high school graduation and the start of their first year at Babson may do so, however, these courses will officially count towards the 12-credit limit for off campus courses.
 These credits are limited to courses not offered at Babson.
 Once the credits are complete students must submit the official transcript of the institution attended.
 Students who wish to take more courses than this limit allows may do so for enrichment purposes only; a maximum of 12 credits will be awarded to a student’s degree.
 To take advantage of these summer courses and to ensure that credit will be awarded, students must obtain prior approval for any course they plan to take from the Office of Academic Services.
 Two weeks’ notice is required for all off-campus approval requests to ensure adequate time for review.